doctest/doctest/doc/markdown/roadmap.md

 And here is a list of things that are being considered but not part of the roadmap yet:

+- experiment with wrapping assertion internals in anonymous c++11 lambdas - to see if compile times speed up!
 - look into MSTest integration
     - http://accu.org/index.php/journals/1851
     - https://msdn.microsoft.com/en-us/library/hh270865.aspx